habitat-sh/habitat/www/source/blog/2017-10-09-node-scaffolding-habitat.html.md

 pkg_scaffolding="core/scaffolding-node"
 ```

-Make sure that pkg_origin is set to your Habitat origin.
-There are not other changes we need to make to package this with Habitat.
+Make sure that pkg_origin is set to your Chef Habitat origin.
+There are not other changes we need to make to package this with Chef Habitat.
 Save and close the file.

-Now, enter the Habitat studio to build the application.
+Now, enter the Chef Habitat studio to build the application.

 ```shell
 $ hab studio enter